tiger100256-hu/openvino/docs/IE_DG/Deep_Learning_Inference_Engine_DevGuide.md

 @endsphinxdirective

 ## Introduction
 Inference Engine is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions on the platform of your choice.
-Use the Inference Engine API to read the Intermediate Representation (IR), ONNX and execute the model on devices.
+Use the Inference Engine API to read an Intermediate Representation (IR), ONNX, or PaddlePaddle model and execute it on preferred devices.

 Inference Engine uses a plugin architecture.
-Inference Engine plugin is a software component that contains complete implementation for inference on a certain Intel® hardware device: CPU, GPU, VPU, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.
+Its plugins are software components that contain complete implementation for inference on a particular Intel® hardware device: CPU, GPU, VPU, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.

 The scheme below illustrates the typical workflow for deploying a trained deep learning model: